atulmv/rgbaPicker/readme.txt

 http://opensource.org/licenses/MIT

-An configurable, easy to use RGBA color picker for jQuery UI (http://jqueryui.com) which also offers the option of recording up to 8 named color presets for easy reuse.
+A configurable, easy to use RGBA color picker for jQuery UI (http://jqueryui.com) which also offers the option of recording up to 8 named color presets for easy reuse.